 We believe you have earned a quality education through your service and should not have to pay excessive out-of-pocket expenses to reach your educational goal.†

-- Current Servicemembers (including Guard and Reserve): 55% per-credit reduction for undergraduate programs (plus we waive the technology fee) and 17% to 30% per-credit reduction for graduate programs
+- Current Servicemembers (including Guard and Reserve): 55% per-credit reduction for undergraduate programs (plus we waive the resource fee) and 17% to 30% per-credit reduction for graduate programs

 - Veterans: 38% per-credit reduction for undergraduate programs and 14% per-credit reduction for graduate programs